Minnesota Mechanical Contractor Bond: A Comprehensive Guide

 How Much Does the Minnesota Mechanical Contractor Surety Bond Cost?

-The $25,000 Minnesota Mechanical Contractor surety bond costs just $100 per year
+The $25,000 Minnesota Mechanical Contractor surety bond costs either $100 per year or $10 per month.

 How Does Minnesota Define “Mechanical Contractor”?